ucb-bar/chipyard/docs/Chipyard-Basics/Chipyard-Components.rst

 **Dsptools**
   A Chisel library for writing custom signal processing hardware, as well as integrating custom signal processing hardware into an SoC (especially a Rocket-based SoC).

+**Dromajo**
+  A RV64GC emulator primarily used for co-simulation and was originally developed by Esperanto Technology.
+  See :ref:`Dromajo` for more information.

 Toolchains
 -------------------------------------------